Supreme Court sides with administration over Education Department grants

 The U.S. Supreme Court on Friday sided with the Trump administration, at least for now, in a dispute over the Department of Education's freeze of DEI-related grants.
 The administration has taken several grievances to the high court recently, but this was the first of its legal theories to stick.

-A federal district judge had issued a 14-day temporary restraining order to consider the question.
-While such 14-day stays are rarely appealable, the Supreme Court majority viewed this case differently, and granted the administration's request to block the lower court order from going into effect.
+A federal district judge had issued two consecutive 14-day temporary restraining orders to consider the question of the frozen funds.
+While such 14-day orders are rarely appealable, the Supreme Court majority viewed this case differently, and granted the administration's request to block the lower court order from going into effect.
+In an unsigned 2-1/2-page opinion, the majority wrote that the lower court may actually not have had the authority to issue its order in the first place.

-Chief Justice John Roberts noted his disagreement.
-The other three dissenters—Justices Elena Kagan, Ketanji Brown Jackson, and Sonia Sotomayor—were more pointed.
-They noted that not only was the temporary restraining order about to expire anyway, but the court was, in Kagan's words, making a mistake by making significant changes in the law with a barebones briefing, no argument and scarce time for reflection.
+Justice Elena Kagan dissented, saying that the Court had made a serious "mistake" when it intervened too swiftly, effectively changing the court's rules with only a "barebones briefing, no argument and scarce time for reflection."
+Justice Ketanji Brown Jackson, joined by Justice Sonia Sotomayor, noted that it was exceptional for the Court to intervene when the temporary restraining order would expire in only three days, and that that the administration had not presented a convincing enough argument as to why such an extraordinary intervention was necessary.

+While Chief Justice John Roberts noted his disagreement with the majority, he did not join either dissenting opinion.

 The Education Department funding went to two grant programs targeting teacher shortages.
-Recipients include "high need" institutions, nonprofits, Historically Black Colleges and Universities, and Tribally Controlled Colleges and Universities.
+Recipients included "high need" institutions, nonprofits, Historically Black Colleges and Universities, and Tribally Controlled Colleges and Universities.

 The Department of Education cut nearly all of the existing grants in February, notwithstanding the fact that Congress had already appropriated the funds to be spent for these specific purposes.
 The administration said it eliminated 104 of 109 grants because they "fund discriminatory practices–including in the form of DEI."

-The Department also sent letters to the recipients stating that their programs violate federal Civil Rights laws by discriminating based on race, sex, or other protected characteristics.
+The Department also sent letters to the recipients stating that their programs violated federal civil rights laws by discriminating based on race, sex, or other protected characteristics.

 Eight states whose universities and nonprofits had their grants terminated–California, Massachusetts, New Jersey, Colorado, Illinois, Maryland, New York, and Wisconsin–sued in federal district court.
 The challengers argued that the Department of Education's decision to cancel the grants violated federal law.
 In response, the government argued that it was well within its broad regulatory authority to cancel the grants because the so-called "DEI initiatives" were no longer aligned with government policy.